Charles McGuinness: Sailor of Fortune (Nomad)

 McGuinness' first book was published as "Sailor of Fortune" in the United States and published as "Nomad" in the United Kingdom.
 This eighteen chapter book, published in 1935 is an autobiography of McGuinness' and his travels.
 The memoir details his life in the army as well as his various adventures which include shipwrecks and imprisonment.

 McGuinness' publisher, Methuen Publishing, was sued by John William Nixon on account of the book.
 In Sailor of Fortune/Nomad, McGuinness makes reference to a thinly disguised Nixon and implies that Nixon was the former RUC detective inspector who, in 1922, led a gang in Belfast who carried out the McMahon killings.
 In March 1935, Nixon, by then Member of Parliament in Northern Ireland, received £1,250 in damages.

 Behind the Red Curtain

-"Behind the Red Curtain", published in the United Kingdom in 1936 is a chronicle of McGuinness' time in Russia where he worked as a harbour master for the Port of St. Petersburg.
-The usage of the "curtain" metaphor in the title may be one of the most primitive reference applied to the Soviet Union.
+"Behind the Red Curtain", published in the United Kingdom in 1936 is a chronicle of McGuinness' time in Russia where he worked as a harbour master for the Port of Saint Petersburg.
+The usage of the "curtain" metaphor in the title may be one of the earliest reference applied to the Soviet Union.